top of page

 The shift that becomes possible

-Structure remains available as a strength.
+It remains a strength.

 Comments